MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-version-history-limits-for-site.md

 ---

-# Manage Version history limits for a Site using PowerShell (Preview)
+# Manage Version history limits for a Site (Preview)

 This article describes how Site Admins can choose to manage version history limits on individual sites.
 Using PnP PowerShell you can view any version history limits applied on a site, set a version limit for all, new or existing libraries, clear existing version limits on site to inherit from tenant level settings.